Tax Time: Are you Ready?

 Are you saying, why should I bother?
 I only work part time or I am a stay at home mom, and I never end up owing any taxes, because I don’t generate enough income.

 There are a number of reasons to file, the most compelling of which include extra cash in your pocket (some on a regular basis), including the GST credit, Universal Child Care Credit and the Canada Child Care Benefit.
 There are also specific provincial and territorial (and sometimes municipal) programs that offer cash to parents.
-To access a full list of potential benefits click here.

 Consider Filing Online